Developable Quad Meshes and Contact Element Nets: Discrete Developables

 \subsubsection{Definition of Developable Quad Meshes}

-We express developability via the following property: A surface is developable if and only if its 2nd fundamental forms do not have full rank.
-For a discrete version of this statement it is convenient to associate part of a 2nd fundamental form with each face of the mesh.
+We express developability via the following property: A surface is developable if and only if its 2nd fundamental forms do not have full rank \cite[p.~194]{docarmo:1976}.
+For a discrete version of this statement, it is useful to associate part of a 2nd fundamental form with each face of a mesh.